tylerneylon/pacpac/readme.md

 ## Level Editing

 I've set up the game so that you can make your own levels without having to know how to program.
-Just edit either `level1.txt` or `level2.txt` to change that level.
+Just edit `level1.txt` or any other `levelN.txt` file to change that level.
 The file format is explained within those files, and this format is designed to be human-friendly and flexible.

 ## Contributions

 It would be awesome if other coders contributed more levels.
 I'd like each level to add something new to the game.
-For now, level 2 simply adds a new layout and color, which in most games would not count as "new" but since Pac-Man has such a strong 1-layout tradition, I'm counting it as new.
+For now, level 2 adds a new layout and color, which in most games would not count as "new" but since Pac-Man has such a strong 1-layout tradition, I'm counting it as new.

 My code philisophy for PacPac is to keep the code a little dirty, as in using global variables